 | 0003 | Name 03 | Code 3 |

-To change the alignment of an entire column, a class such as col-3-center may be added to the table denoting which column to center align, as the below example shows.
+To change the alignment of an individual cell, classes such as center-cell, right-cell, left-cell, or top-cell may be added to each td as needed, as the below example shows.

 <thead>